64kramsystem/personal_notes/topics/assembly_x64_comparch.md

 SSE doesn't support 80-bits FP.

+SSE instructions are granular because the underlying implementation may be optimized for the semantics of the operation required (e.g. storing floats, as opposed to a simple `mov`, may trigger preparations for FP operations).

 - `P` : `s`/`d` precision
 - `N` : `P` + `i` (integer)
 - `A` : `u`/`a` alignment